postsharp/Metalama.Documentation/content/conceptual/aspects/testing/aspect-testing.md

 For instance, suppose that we are testing the following aspect.
 This file would typically be included in a class library project.

-[!metalama-sample  ~/code/Metalama.Documentation.SampleCode.AspectFramework/Testing.TheAspect.cs name="Main"]
+[!metalama-test  ~/code/Metalama.Documentation.SampleCode.AspectFramework/Testing.TheAspect.cs name="Main"]

 To test this aspect, we create a test file with the following content:

-[!metalama-sample  ~/code/Metalama.Documentation.SampleCode.AspectFramework/Testing.cs name="Main"]
+[!metalama-test  ~/code/Metalama.Documentation.SampleCode.AspectFramework/Testing.cs name="Main"]

 ### Include other files